Click OK to log in and restart your reservation.

 The U.S. government requires all non-U.S. citizens / legal permanent residents flying to the U.S. – 2 years and older – to complete the Centers for Disease Control and Prevention (CDC) attestation confirming they meet U.S. entry requirements and are vaccinated against COVID-19.

 If you’re a non-U.S. citizen you must also have proof of vaccination against COVID-19 to fly, unless you qualify for an exception.

 Sign and complete your attestation form online before your trip.

-Print and complete the form for your date of travel and bring it to the airport to save time.
+If you can't complete the attestation form online, print and complete the form and bring it to the airport to save time.

 You can use the VeriFLY™ app if you're fully vaccinated.

 The U.S. government requires each passenger flying to the United States to provide complete and accurate contact information to help prevent the spread of COVID-19.
 Failure to provide complete and accurate information may result in criminal penalties.

 You must complete this information on aa.com within 72 hours of your departure.